nerdiejack/WebAppForTravel/README.md

 - Python 3.8 or higher
 - Docker and Docker Compose
 - MongoDB
-- A Google Maps API key
+- A Google Maps API key with the following APIs enabled:
+  - Maps JavaScript API
+  - Places API
+  - Distance Matrix API
+  - Directions API
+- A Skyscanner API key (for flight search)

 ## Setup and Installation